cerbos/wit-adapter/README.md

 # wit-adapter

-This repository contains a DRAFT version of Cerbos EPDP interface (WIT) in ./wit/policy.wit.
+This repository contains a DRAFT version of Cerbos EPDP WIT interface, specified in the `./wit/policy.wit`.
-The interface manipulates rich types while the the existing Cerbos EPDP interface (./workspace/wit/host.wit) works with strings.
+The interface manipulates rich types while the existing Cerbos EPDP interface, specified in the `./workspace/wit/host.wit`, manipulates strings.